Holographic Open/Closed Exchange in Double Deeply Virtual Compton Scattering: Fixed-$j$ Structural Matching to the $\pm$-Basis Wilson Kernels: Central fixed-- statement, scope, and matching dictionary

 and

 is the kinematical polynomial produced by the spin--$j$ projector.
+For physical even $j$, it is the finite polynomial in $4M_N^2\eta^2/(-t)$ obtained by contracting the symmetric-traceless spin--$j$ projector between the two hadron momenta in the off-forward $t$ channel; Eq.~\eqref{eq:main-dhat-def} is the analytic continuation of that polynomial used in the fixed--$j$ Regge representation.
+It is part of the lower matrix-element kinematics and does not modify the upper $Q^2$ and $\eta/\xi$ Wilson kernel.
 Equation~\eqref{eq:main-holo-fixedj} is the precise fixed--$j$ object whose universal kernel is being matched.
 The quantity $\phi_0^X$ is the residual UV source normalization, while $\widehat{\cF}_N^{(X)}(j;t)$ is the bottom conformal moment supplied by the hadronic vertex.

 The point of Eq.~\eqref{eq:main-holo-fixedj} is that the full dependence on $Q^2$ and $\eta/\xi$ factorizes into the universal hypergeometric hard kernel.
 All infrared model dependence is pushed into $\widehat{\cF}_N^{(X)}$.
 The holographic derivation in Section~\ref{sec:holo-main} and Appendix~\ref{app:holo} shows that the Mellin exponent is fixed to be